 - Blames: Shows what revision and author last modified a specified set of lines of a file.
 This information can be used to track the original commit that introduced a piece of code.

-- File statistics: Collects commit statistics for all repository files in the style of Code as a Crime Scene [Adam Tornhill, November 2013]:
+- File statistics: Incrementally collects global commit statistics for all repository files in the style of Code as a Crime Scene [Adam Tornhill, November 2013].
+This includes:

 - creation time